Updated March 10th, 2020.

 5 Best Taganga Hostels for Backpackers

-1. Hostal Sossella: The cheapest option in Taganga with a bed in a mixed dormitory at just $5 USD.
-It’s a basic, no frills, but friendly, place and the owner, Fabio, is a welcoming and fun host!
+The cheapest option in Taganga with a bed in a mixed dormitory at just $5 USD.
+It’s a basic, no-frills, but a friendly place and the staff make sure that backpackers always enjoy their stay!
 It’s a great place to chill, meet fellow travellers and there’s a shared kitchen where you can cook food together with guests.

-3. Casa Baloo: A flashpacker’s favourite in Taganga located in an exceptional spot with a huge terrace and beautiful views over the bay of Taganga.
-A single room with a sea view starts at $22 USD and a double room with terrace from $30 USD.
-Breakfast included and the owner, Sandra, is super helpful and will assist you with transport and trip bookings.
+A flashpacker’s favourite in Taganga located in an exceptional spot with a huge terrace and beautiful views over the bay of Taganga.
+A double room with terrace starts at around $40 USD per night.
+Breakfast is included and the owner, Sandra, is super helpful and will assist you with transport and trip bookings.

 Top 10 Things to do in Taganga, Colombia